Atharvarana29/git-hindi/readme.md

  then as usual you have to push this to git hub by git push

+in this read me file you can also add code and texts and other format files,(try by yourself) which gets shown in automatically segerated form in the github

  here you can also match the git commit id if you wish  by git --oneline then refresh the github page and you can see it there and then only anybody can fork it and do all the stuffs